Opera Gloves

 Reviewed by: Eliza Ward Score: 98.5

-• The Jisen satin gloves are ideal for women to wear to the opera or other similar events.
+• The Jisen satin gloves are ideal for women to wear to the opera or other events.

 • They are also available in many color options, so you can easily choose your favorite color to match your outfit for the event.